GoogleCloudPlatform/core-solution-services/components/llm_service/README.md

 > The Kubernetes Job may show time out while creating the Matching Engine and Endpoint in its logs, but the creation process will still be executed in the background.
 > You will see the Endpoint created soon later.

-Once finished, you shall see the folloing artifacts:
+Once finished, you shall see the following artifacts:
 - A record in `query_engines` collection in Firestore, representing the new Query engine.
 - A corresponding document metadata in `query_documents` collection in Firestore.
 - A record in `query_document_chunk` collection in Firestore.